MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-configmgr.md

 Create another collection with all devices, which are slated to move to the Current Channel.
 We later use this collection to target devices with adjusted client policies.
 Devices that have finished the switch to Current Channel are automatically removed from the collection.

 1. Create a new collection and add all devices that should be switched to Current Channel.
 2. Add the previously created dynamic collection as an Exclude.
-This way, devices which have finished the switch to Current Channel are automatically removed from the collection.
+This way, devices that have finished the switch to Current Channel are automatically removed from the collection.
 This approach gives you a good overview which devices have already moved.

 ### Create and assign a client policy
 Next, create a client policy to disable the Microsoft 365 Apps update management through Configuration Manager.

 1. In the Configuration Manager console, navigate to **Administration** > **Overview** > **Client Settings**.
 Create a new client policy.
 2. Click on **Software Updates** and change the option **Enable management of the Office 365 client agent** to **Disable**.
-Don't switch to **Not configured**, otherwise the update control will remain with Configuration Manager.
+Don't switch to **Not configured**, otherwise the update control remains with Configuration Manager.
 3. Close the Wizard.
-4. Assign the client policy to the collection which contains your devices  you need to move.
+4. Assign the client policy to the collection that contains your devices you need to move.
 Ensure that the policy has the highest priority.

 ### Assign Current Channel settings to devices
 Follow the steps in the [group policy](./move-devices-channel-group-policy.md) article to create and assign the proper update settings to the devices that should move to Current Channel.

 ## Monitor
 Start monitoring the collection with the devices slated to move to Current Channel.
 After those have sync'ed with Active Directory to get the new update settings and with the Configuration Manager infrastructure to disable its update control, devices will move to Current Channel with the next run of the Automatic Update task on the devices.
-Once the devices have moved, they'll be dropped from the collection with the next evaluation cycle and be added to the collection which captures all Current Channel installations.
+Once the devices have moved, they'll be dropped from the collection with the next evaluation cycle and be added to the collection that captures all Current Channel installations.

 Devices switch from any channel to the latest build released into the Current Channel.
 Other apps like Visio, Project or Access Runtime are migrated to Current Channel as well and are updated in the same pass.